 A season ticket holder at Spurs, Rakesh also enjoys cycling, walking and music.

-Brunel University and anor v Vaseghi and anor: A Court of Appeal decision about the admissibility of without prejudice discussions in court proceedings.
+- Won a Court of Appeal decision about the admissibility of 'without prejudice' discussions in court proceedings.

-Greater Glasgow Health Board v Doogan and Wood: A Supreme Court case in which we acted for the Royal College of Midwives and the British Pregnancy Advisory Service as interveners.
-Case concerned the application of the conscientious objection clause for medical staff under the Abortion Act 1967.
+- Won a Supreme Court case in which when acting for the Royal College of Midwives and the British Pregnancy Advisory Service as interveners, which concerned the application of the conscientious objection clause for medical staff under the Abortion Act 1967.

-Roddis v Sheffield Hallam University: Thompsons represented the claimant in an important case under the Part-time Workers Regulations (PWR) in which the Employment Appeal Tribunal, held that contracts should be defined broadly so that a part-time worker on a zero hours contract can be compared to a full-time worker on a permanent contract when seeking to enforce the right not to be treated less favourably under the PWR.
+- Represented a claimant in an important case under the Part-time Workers Regulations (PWR) in which the Employment Appeal Tribunal held that contracts should be defined broadly so that a part-time worker on a zero-hours contract can be compared to a full-time worker on a permanent contract when seeking to enforce the right not to be treated less favourably under the PWR.